lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 \$\$\$ amounts on cloud computing platforms and in even in tons of carbon emissions.
 The common understanding used to be that overparametrized networks have more capacity but are also more prone to overfit the training data.
-Recent studies have shown that overparametrization can, in fact, act as a regularizer and lead to improved generalization performance[^arora2018].
+Recent studies have shown that overparametrization, in fact, acts as a regularizer and lead to improved generalization performance that no other regularization technique may achieve[^arora2018].

 After training, however, large parts of such large-scale models can be pruned away without harming the accuracy of the model.
 Pruning techniques date back to 1990[^braindmg] with LeCun et al.'s paper on optimal brain damage.